-The Snyder Cut Is Being Released
+The Snyder Cut is Being Released

 By Matt Chieco

-On May 20th, it was announced that Zack Snyder’s Justice League is being released on HBO Max in 2021 (days after it was rumored that Snyder screened his cut for executives).
+On May 20th, the announcement came: ‘Zack Snyder’s Justice League’ will be released on HBO Max in 2021, shortly after rumors circulated that Snyder screened his cut for executives.
 Warner Bros.
-Pictures is spending anywhere from $20-30 million dollars to complete Snyder’s vision.
-The money is going towards reassembling the original post production crew to finish the score and visual effects for the movie.
-That budget is also possibly going towards getting Ben Affleck, Henry Cavill, Gal Gadot, Ray Fisher, and Ezra Miller back to film reshoots.
+Pictures is allocating between $20-30 million to realize Snyder’s vision.
+This budget is being used to reassemble the original post-production team for finalizing the score and visual effects.
+It might also go towards bringing back Ben Affleck, Henry Cavill, Gal Gadot, Ray Fisher, and Ezra Miller for reshoots.

-Zack Snyder's Justice League arrives on HBO Max in 2021.
+‘Zack Snyder's Justice League’ is set to arrive on HBO Max in 2021.